8 Best Seafood Restaurants in Rochester, NY 2026

 Centrally located in downtown Rochester, the Vesper is tucked away in a small street very close to the GeVa theater.
 This makes it the perfect location for a bit before the show at GeVa, but it’s also close to most other things in Rochester so it’s always easy to stop by.

 The seafood at Vesper is really a refreshing surprise for Rochester.
-And if you like oysters, keep in mind that they have a Thursday special every week with $1 oysters.
+And if you like oysters, keep an eye on their current specials before visiting.

 Captain Jim’s Fish Market